sidvisw/SwarmSoftwareTask/README.md

  ## Setup done, what next?

-Your task is to complete up as many functions/levels as possible in `code.py` and submit your codes through the teams assignment.
-You need not attempt all the levels, but sure, the more the better your chances are to get into the team.
-Your functions may not be optimal (in some cases, optimality cannot even be guaranteed!).
-We would solely judge on how you approach the problem and how much effort you've put in! :)

 This problem statement comes with a sample (pretty unintelligent!) submission for level 1 problem (just makes the bot move in random steps).
 We shall be providing sample (again, unintelligent ones!) for higher levels too.